entropyxyz/program-metadata-http-service/README.md

 echo -n "https://github.com/myusername/my-program.git" | http post localhost:3000/add-program-git
 ```

+The response contains a series of `BuildResponse` messages, with logging forwarded from the build.
-If the program successfully compiles, the binary hash will be given in the response.
+If the program successfully compiles, the final message will contain the wasm binary together with its hash which is how it will be referred to on-chain.
 Bear in mind this can take a couple of minutes.

 #### Adding a program's source code directly using `tar`.